sk2105ai/ParkFinderApplication/README.md

 # ParkFinderApplication
-A basic park finder application based on C#, .Net MVC Core
+A basic park finder application based on C#, .Net MVC Core developed using AI.